DigitalCommons/mykomap/README.md

 # PACKAGE

-map-app - A web application for mapping initiatives in the Solidarity Economy
+sea-map - A web application for mapping initiatives in the Solidarity & Co-operative Economies

 # USAGE